temporal-community/temporal-ai-agent/adding-goals-and-tools.md

     return current_pto
 ```

+TODO probably update this it's out of date :point_down:
 ### Configuring the Starting Goal

 The agent can be configured to pursue different goals using the `AGENT_GOAL` environment variable in your `.env` file.